UoaWDCC/VPS/wiki/image-audio-uploads.md

 The Firebase download urls are retrieved for each file and stored in the database alongside the file id.

 ### Removed Images and Audios
-When images and audios that were deleted from a scene but were already uploaded to Firebase a check is done on the file's `count` value.
+When images and audios are deleted from a scene but have already been uploaded to Firebase, a check is done on the file's `count` value.
 If only one scene uses the file (metadata count of 1), the file is deleted from Firebase.
 Otherwise, the file remains and the metadata is decremented by 1.

 ## Scene Duplication
 When a scene is duplicated all its firebase files have their `count` values incremented by one.